craigrachow/CISM/incidentmanagement.md

 - Approved by senior management
 - Integrated with BCP and DRP
 - Incident Management is the program and framework.
 Planning, policies, resource allocation etc. Ensures preparedness.
 - Incident Response is triggered when a incident is declared.
-Actions such as identify, comtain, eradicate, recover.
+Actions such as identify, contain, eradicate, recover.
 Minimised impact and restore operations.
 - Handling lifecycle - Preparation, identification, containment, eradication, recovery, lessons learnt.
 - Containment is limiting the scope or magnitude of incident and preserving evidence.
 - Eradication is removing the root cause.